Loudest Bluetooth speakers 2024: The best speakers capable of summoning the devil himself

 Buy if you want a massive-sounding speaker: With up to 126dB of earth-shaking audio and top battery life, these SoundBoks truly deliver.

-The third generation of SoundBoks' huge-sounding speaker range delivers yet another sonic assault on the senses.
+The fourth generation of SoundBoks' huge-sounding speaker range delivers yet another sonic assault on the senses.
 It delivers a whopping 126dB of sound, which is delivered thanks to two 10-inch 96dB woofers and a 104dB compression driver tweeter.
 In other words, it’s loud.

-The SoundBoks (Gen 3) matches the excellent 40 hours of battery from the last model at mid-volume, and it can be connected to your smartphone or tablet through Bluetooth 5.0.
-While it’s classed as a portable speaker, it’s still a heavy thing to lug around as it weighs in at a considerable 34lbs.
+While it’s classed as a portable speaker, it’s still a heavy thing to lug around as it weighs in at a considerable 35.5 pounds) - that's even heavier than the Gen 3's 34lbs.
 But the good news is it features IP65 tech, so it’ll cope with rain and dust with no problems.

 Loudest Bluetooth speakers: JBL Boombox 2